 The QLC is composed of

-Note: If you are a student with a disability and think you may require academic accommodations, you must register with the Disability Services Office after you accept your offer of admission.
-If you have a learning disability or attention deficit/hyperactivity disorder, you must send in your most recent psycho-educational assessment as early as possible, before coming to Queen’s, so that advising staff can review it in advance of your appointment.
+Note about academic accommodations: If you are a student with a disability and think you may require academic accommodations, you must register with Accessibility Services after you accept your offer of admission.
+If you have a learning disability or attention deficit/hyperactivity disorder, you must send in your most recent psycho-educational assessment as early as possible before coming to Queen’s, so that advising staff can review it in advance of your appointment.
 Students must be enrolled in courses before academic accommodations can be finalized.

 Academic Counselling & Tutoring

 No matter what faculty or school you belong to at Queen's, there are people on staff to help you with your academics.